 2. Explain the concept of a circular queue and its applications.

 Answer: A circular queue is a data structure that uses an array or a linked list to implement a queue.
-In a circular queue, the last element is connected to the first element, forming a circular structure.
-This allows for efficient use of memory, and it is often used in scenarios where a fixed-size buffer needs to be maintained, such as in networking and operating systems.
+In a circular queue, the system connects the last element to the first element, forming a circular structure.
+This connection allows for efficient memory use and is often utilized in scenarios requiring a fixed-size buffer, such as in networking and operating systems.

 3. What are binary search trees, and why are they useful?